-- a) Analytical review and test of actual revenues compared to budget revenues for the year for each revenue type revealed no exceptions. - b) Amounts recorded in QuickBooks general ledger agreed to the supporting documentation (deposit slips and detail of receipts) and the bank statements.
+- a) We performed analytical review and test of actual revenues compared to budget revenues for the year for each revenue type.
+No exceptions noted. - b) Amounts recorded in QuickBooks general ledger agreed to the supporting documentation (deposit slips and detail of receipts) and the bank statements.
 No exceptions noted. - c) Amounts were properly recorded on a cash basis as to classification, amount and period per review of supporting documentation.
 No exceptions noted.